 If for example, you make coffee and you sell the beans to others, then you may want to register the coffee beans as a good, and so you would apply for class 30 in this example.
 And then if you actually jump onto our trade mark search, you'll see that if you just type the word coffee, it may fall across a different number of our classes.
 As you can see in class seven, we offer electrical coffee grinder goods, and in class 21, coffee cups.
 So basically you need to identify what is it that you sell to others, what is your brand known for?
 And that way, that will help you narrow down what it is, what goods and services are that you want to register your trade mark for.

 We have a little case study here.
 Say you are the Managing Director of Sillis Plumbing, you provide commercial and residential plumbing services.
 Out of the following list, what goods and services should you apply for?
-So if everyone wants to have a go at that one.
 With the plumbing services, you wouldn't apply for water taps, you don't make uniforms, so you wouldn't apply for uniforms.
 You don't necessarily provide advertising services for others, you may advertise your own services, but that's not something that you provide for others.
 And you don't provide website design services.
 So for those of you that selected class 37, plumbing is the only service that you would provide and so that's the service that you want to register your trade mark for.

 And as you can see by selecting just the service that you want to use your trade mark on, can save you a lot of money.
 In this case, that would be a saving of $1320.
 This could fall for different examples.
 So if for example you had painting services, class 37 has house painting services, but you wouldn't apply for paints which are listed in class 2.
 If you did however manufacture paints and you sold that to other people, then you may consider class 2 as an option for yourself.
 Similarly, if you are a commercial baker, in class 30, we have the manufacture of baked goods for sale, but in class 43, we have providing food.
 So depending on whether you make the goods or whether you sell the goods, you may want to choose between those two.